-Select the method that is minimally intrusive yet apparent enough to attract the viewer's attention.
+Always select the method that is most subtle yet apparent enough to attract the viewer's attention.
 You want to use something that is easy to see but not too gaudy.
-The purpose is to attract the viewer's attention to what the mouse is pointing to and not what the mouse cursor looks like.
+The purpose of MOUSE FOCUS is to attract the viewer's attention to what the mouse is pointing to and not what the mouse cursor looks like.

-Use MOUSE FOCUS judiciously.
-If you use MOUSE FOCUS continuously, the viewer becomes accustomed to the extra emphasis that you are using and might not pay attention when the emphasis is really necessary.
+Use MOUSE FOCUS only for important things.
+If you use MOUSE FOCUS continuously, the viewer becomes over accustomed to the extra emphasis that you are using and might not pay attention when the emphasis is really necessary.

-3.9 Keyboard Focus
+3.9 KEYBOARD FOCUS

-Many actions on a computer are performed using keyboard shortcuts.
+A lot of actions on a computer are performed using keyboard shortcuts.
 Some of these keyboard shortcuts such as copy and paste are almost second nature to us.
-However, other keyboard shortcuts are application-specific and your viewer might not know them.
-When you use these keyboard shortcuts, an action is magically performed and the viewer has no way of knowing what has happened.
-It would help the viewer to know that you are using a keyboard shortcut.
-How should you let the viewer know that you are using a keyboard shortcut?
+However, some other keyboard shortcuts are application-specific and your viewer might not know them.
+When you use these keyboard shortcuts, an action is magically performed and the viewer has no way of knowing what happened.
+It would help if the viewer has a way to tell that you are using a keyboard shortcut.

+How would you let the viewer know that you are using a keyboard shortcut?